keptn/lifecycle-toolkit/docs/content/en/docs/getting-started.md

 - `app.kubernetes.io/version`

-These are [Kubernetes recommended labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/#labels) but if you want to use different labels, you can swap for:
+These are [Kubernetes recommended labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/#labels) but if you want to use different labels, you can swap them for these KLT specific labels:

 - `keptn.sh/app` instead of `app.kubernetes.io/part-of`
 - `keptn.sh/workload` instead of `app.kubernetes.io/name`